naponjatusripitak/MMSS_311_2/Lab Exercises/Week 2/lab2.md

 -   What is the average mass of the characters?
 (Hint: drop the NAs)

--   What is the average mass for characters with blue eyes that are taller than 160 but shorter than 200?
+-   What is the average mass for blue-eyed characters that are taller than 160 but shorter than 200?

 -   Create a new dataframe that contains only name, height, mass, gender and species